My desktop email program of choice.

 Even if you do most of your email online, as I do at gmail.com, having a desktop email program installed and running is a great way to keep backups of your email locally.
 I do that, too.

 These are some of the things that repeatedly draw me back to Thunderbird, even after trying some of the alternatives.

 Comfort: Most users of other common desktop email programs will feel very comfortable in Thunderbird.
 Basic operations are very similar.

 File format: This might be one of Thunderbird’s most compelling features for me.
 It uses a standard plain-text file format to store your email (mbox format, for the geeks among us).
 Many email programs use proprietary database formats that seem prone to breaking and make it difficult to move from machine to machine or to change email programs.
 Moving Thunderbird email from machine to machine is as simple as copying a folder tree.

 Cross-platform support: I’ve successfully moved my email not only between Windows PCs but also to Mac and Linux machines.
 Transferring was a simple copy and paste of all the folders and support information.
 Not only did my email get transferred, but all the account settings, filters, and even supported extensions were moved as well.

 Filters: Thunderbird supports a set of very powerful filters you can create so it takes action automatically as mail arrives.
 For example, you can have multiple filters sort incoming email into various folders based on various criteria.
 Your needs may not be that complex, but simply being able to say things like “if this is from someone in my address book, move it into this folder” is a powerful way to prioritize your approach to email.2

 Naturally, there are many more features that may appeal to you.
 I encourage you to have a look.

-If you don’t already have a favorite (I acknowledge that email programs are often a personal, even passionate, decision), or you’re struggling with the drawbacks of whatever program you’re currently using, Thunderbird is worth a look.
+If you don’t already have a favorite desktop email program (and I acknowledge that email programs are often a personal and even passionate decision), or you’re struggling with the drawbacks of whatever program you’re currently using, Thunderbird is worth a look.

 I recommend it.